khaemn/CarND-Path-Planning-Project/WRITEUP.md

 ```
 And the ego car would immediately go to lane 1, (as it is a 'preferred' lane), and then, in a couple of seconds, into lane 2, as it is free now.
 I have observed such "trapping" several times, and just tweaking the existing cost functions can not beat this problem.
 However, the planner still fullfills the safety requirements and the ego car eventually gets out of such traps, so I believe this is not a showstopper.

+## Conclusions

+The path planning algorithm, declared in the `Planner` class, performs a trajectory planning.
+The resulting trajectory avoids collisions, adheres to the speed limit and maintains comfort lateral and longitudinal acceleration.
+Lane selection is made basing on an ensemble of cost functions.
+The code is relatively simple and well-readable, but the algorithm has some limitations because of that simplicity.